This Albino Woman's Review On The Fenty Beauty Shade Range Is Going Viral

 Rihanna spent two years working on her Fenty Beauty line and, if its sell-out status wasn't evidence enough, we now have even more proof that the line is way more than celebrity hype — it's actually important.
-But it's not just the out-of-this-world highlighter or universally flattering lip gloss getting all the glory.
-In fact, the 40-shade foundation range is getting rave reviews from people across all skin tones.
+But it's not just the magical highlighter or universally flattering lip gloss getting all the accolade: the 40-shade foundation range is getting rave reviews from people across all skin tones.

 Advertisement